 The external clock input range refers to a CPU clock range of 1...64 MHz.
-Besides, the PLL usage is limited to 4 to 12 MHz input frequency range.
+Besides, the PLL usage is limited to 4-8MHz.
 All configurations need a crystal (or ceramic resonator) to generate the CPU clock through the internal oscillator amplifier (apart from Direct Drive): vice versa, the clock can be forced through an external clock source only in Direct Drive mode (on-chip oscillator amplifier disabled, so no crystal or resonator can be used).

-- The limits on input frequency are 4 to 12 MHz since the usage of the internal oscillator amplifier is required.
-Also when the PLL is not used and the CPU clock corresponds to FXTAL/2, an external crystal or resonator shall be used: it is not possible to force any clock though an external clock source. - 3.
-The maximum depends on the duty cycle of the external clock signal: When 64 MHz is used, 50% duty cycle shall be granted (low phase = high phase = 7.8ns); when 32 MHz is selected, a 25% duty cycle can be accepted (minimum phase, high or low, again equal to 7.8ns).
+2. The maximum depends on the duty cycle of the external clock signal: when 64MHz is used, 50% duty cycle shall be granted (low phase = high phase = 7.8ns); when 32MHz is selected a 25% duty cycle can be accepted (minimum phase, high or low, again equal to 7.8ns).